Eating lots of green foods is GREAT for our health, right? Well not if you listen to the recent news about the danger of oxalate in our diet…

 OK, so oxalate is a small molecule found in plants – particularly those I listed before.
-If you love the science of it – oxalate is made of two carbons and four oxygen with a charge of -2, making it attracted to other molecules with a charge of +2; especially calcium and to a lesser extent magnesium.
+If you love the science of it – it’s made of two carbons and four oxygen with a charge of -2, making it attracted to other molecules with a charge of +2; especially calcium and to a lesser extent magnesium.

 So we ingest it through certain plant foods, but importantly – our body also makes a LOT oxalate as an end product of metabolism – and especially metabolizing fructose (and more on that in a minute).

 However, our bodies do not USE oxalate in any way, nor degrade it, and it has be eliminated through the urine or feces.